 In the 21st century, consumers want more than the cheapest deal, the highest quality, or the best service.
-They want to do business with companies that support the important values, and they want to feel good about their choice once they have checked out and made their payment.
+They want to do business with companies that support important values, and they want to feel good about their choice once they have checked out and made their payment.

-When a company shares its personal values and takes practical steps that show they are quite willing to put their money where their mouth is, customers will be willing to pay more to get your product or service.
+When a company shares its personal values and takes practical steps that show they are quite willing to put its money where its mouth is, customers will be willing to pay more to get its product or service.

 They’ll spread the word that your business is an ethical one and recommend you to their friends and their networks on social media.

 See Related: How to Invest in Electric Car Charging Stations

 On a related note, this same principle applies to investors as well.
 Modern socially and environmentally conscious investors are still looking to make a handsome profit — but they want to do it in a way that advances their goals, and that’s another reason why corporate social responsibility is important.

 By adopting the principles of corporate social responsibility, especially as a smaller and growing business, you have an excellent chance of attracting like-minded investors who aren’t just excited about your business but also about the social and environmental programs and practices you are committed to.

 See Related: Examples of Collective Income Model